 The capture of fume, smoke, gases, dust, or contaminated ambient air cannot always be effectively accomplished using fixed duct exhaust systems or remote room air recirculation/filtration make-up air units.
-The point of capture may change rapidly, the capture point may be in a tight space, the piece or assembly may be too large to encapsulate, or a fixed hooded system gets in the way of productivity.
+The point of capture may change rapidly, the contaminant source might be in a tight inaccessible space, the workpiece or assembly may be too large to encapsulate, or a fixed hooded system gets in the way of productivity.
 For these applications, an extraction arm is the best choice as they are adjustable, movable, and fixed into position.

 Source capture ventilation makes extraction arms equally beneficial to both industrial and commercial applications.